badbye/autotest-docs/source/R/1-quickstart.rst

 - It should be defined before the ``expect_equal`` function.

-- The arguments are exactly the same with the built-in function `sprintf`.
+- The arguments is exactly the same with the built-in function `sprintf`.

 .. code-block:: python
     :emphasize-lines: 5